bigcommerce/dev-docs/docs/stencil-docs/storefront-customization/theme-accessibility.md

 To see an example video on the best way to create text headings, see [How Headings Help Screen Reader Users](https://www.youtube.com/watch?v=zRTqCGJ_HwQ).

 ### Text size and alignment
 The use of white space around blocks of text makes it easier to read.
-We recommend using left-aligned text, a font size of 14px, have 55-65 characters per line, and use sans serif fonts.
+We recommend the following text formatting:
+* left-aligned text
+* font size of 14px
+* 55-65 characters per line
+* sans serif fonts

 The following examples demonstrate the incorrect and correct usage of text size and alignment.
 The incorrect example shows 25-40 characters per line, uses Comic Sans MS, and the font is 11px.
 The correct example uses the recommended font size of 14 px, has 55-65 characters per line, and uses Arial font.